Redefining Contributions: Shapley-Driven Federated Learning

 Federated learning (FL) has emerged as a pivotal approach in machine learning, enabling multiple participants to collaboratively train a global model without sharing raw data.
 While FL finds applications in various domains such as healthcare and finance, it is challenging to ensure global model convergence when participants do not contribute equally and/or honestly.
 To overcome this challenge, principled mechanisms are required to evaluate the contributions made by individual participants in the FL setting.
 Existing solutions for contribution assessment rely on general accuracy evaluation, often failing to capture nuanced dynamics and class-specific influences.
 This paper proposes a novel contribution assessment method called ShapFed for fine-grained evaluation of participant contributions in FL.
 Our approach uses Shapley values from cooperative game theory to provide a granular understanding of class-specific influences.
 Based on ShapFed, we introduce a weighted aggregation method called ShapFed-WA, which outperforms conventional federated averaging, especially in class-imbalanced scenarios.
 Personalizing participant updates based on their contributions further enhances collaborative fairness by delivering differentiated models commensurate with the participant contributions.
 Experiments on CIFAR-10, Chest X-Ray, and Fed-ISIC2019 datasets demonstrate the effectiveness of our approach in improving utility, efficiency, and fairness in FL systems.

 Overview of our proposed ShapFed algorithm: Each participant \(i\) transmits their locally computed iterates \(w_i\) to the server.
-The server then, (i) computes class-specific Shapley values (CSSVs) using the last layer parameters (gradients) \(\hat{w}\) (as illustrated in Figure \ref{fig: network-illustration}), (ii) aggregates the weights by employing normalized contribution assessment values \(\tilde{\gamma}_i\) for each participant \(i\), and (iii) broadcasts the personalized weights \(\bar{w}_i\) to each participant, using their individual, not-normalized contribution values \(\gamma_i\).
+The server then, (i) computes class-specific Shapley values (CSSVs) using the last layer parameters (gradients) \(\hat{w}\), (ii) aggregates the weights by employing normalized contribution assessment values \(\tilde{\gamma}_i\) for each participant \(i\), and (iii) broadcasts the personalized weights \(\bar{w}_i\) to each participant, using their individual, not-normalized contribution values \(\gamma_i\).

 ShapFed - Main Algorithm